ydb-platform/nbs/doc/blockstore/storage/dynamic_io_mirroring_proposal.md

 ### IncompleteMirrorRWModeController

 This actor proxies all IO messages between MirrorPartition and `NonreplicatedPartition`.
 Its purpose to manage lagging agents in one of the replicas.
-A lagging agent can be either unresponsive or resyncing.
+A lagging agent can be either unresponsive or replicating.

 - In the unresponsive state:
     - `AgentAvailabilityMonitor` is created.